Mogli12/VehicleControlAddon/README.md

 This script varies the steering speed depending on the speed you are driving, and it rotates the camera to match the steering angle and direction.
 Shift-Left limits throttle, cruise control and maximum rounds per minute to 75%.
 With Shift-right and the cursor keys you can peek in the corresponding direction.
 If you press Ctrl left together with W then the driving direction snaps to fixed directions.
+Additionally, there is a simple gear box.
+It was never planned to make a super realistic gearbox.
+The following transmisions are available:
+* off: the standard gearbox without customization
+* IVT: Still the standard gearbox but with little adjustments to the allowed RPM range.
+More to come...
+* 4X4: An old fashioned transmissoin with 4 gears in 4 groups and shuttle control.
+Shifting gears takes time and you might lose momentum.
+* 4PS: The same transmissoin as above but with power shift for the gears
+* 2X6: Two groups with 6 gears.
+This transmission is useful for G27/G29 gear shifters.
+There is a low and a high range.
+The 6 gears in each range do not overlap with the 6 gears in the other range
+* FPS: Full Power Shift: The transmission has 12 gears and shifts without interuption.
+* 6PS: 6 gears with power shift: This transmission has 6 gears.
+Each gear can be reduced by about 80%

 All functions are switchable with the following default key combinations:
 * Ctrl Left + C: Settings